 Both programs provide a common core, and allows students to specialize in school counseling or mental health counseling with further specialization possible in substance abuse counseling or rehabilitation counseling.
-With some extra coursework, students may meet the requirements of both programs.
 Please contact your advisor if you have any questions.

 Accredited by CACREP – the Council for Accreditation of Counseling and Related Education Programs – recognizing that the content and quality of the program has been evaluated and meets standards set by the profession.
 The school counseling program requires 60 hours of graduate study, which is a CACREP standard.
 Sixty graduate hours of study also meets the NYS academic requirements for continuing professional certification.
 Professionals who graduate with 48 hours of graduate study, must return to graduate school and acquire an additional 12 graduate credits.